-- It is your responsibility to ensure you have an understanding of the University's policies in relation to responsible research, plagiarism, academic honesty and ethical behaviour.
+- It is the student's responsibility to ensure they have an understanding of the University's policies in relation to responsible research, plagiarism, academic honesty and ethical behaviour.
 If you have any questions regarding these policies you should approach your faculty.

 - To foster academic honesty, you should be aware that similarity detecting software may be used to detect plagiarism in academic writing (assignments or chapters in theses).

-- Students are permitted to use additional editors in preparing their thesis for submission, but must operate in accordance within the Proof-reading and Editing of Theses and Dissertations guidelines.
-Students must read these guidelines and discuss with their supervisors and provide the editor with a copy of these guidelines before they commence work.
+- Students are permitted to use additional editors in preparing their thesis for submission, but must operate in accordance within the Thesis and Examination of Higher Degrees by Research Procedures: Part One: Proof-reading and Editing of Theses.
+Students must read these procedures and discuss with their supervisors and provide the editor with a copy of these guidelines before they commence work.